-Several years ago I received a large number of mostly used Australian (and other countries) commemorative stamps from the American Philatelic Society (APS) that are to be given away free of charge for "recreational & educational" purposes.
-To me that means if you are a beginning or youth collector, you qualify (or if you happen to collect worldwide stamps)!
+In January 2020, I received a large box of worldwide & USA stamps from the American Philatelic Society (APS) that are to be given away free of charge for "recreational & educational" purposes.
+To me that means if you are a beginning or youth collector, you qualify!

-There is now a new set #13: a selection of 47 used Worldwide stamps !
+There is now a new set #14 of free stamps: a random selection of 100 - 150 Worldwide & USA stamps !

-Instructions for obtaining a packet of the free Worldwide stamps (set #13):
+Instructions for obtaining a packet of the free Worldwide & USA stamps (set #14):

-The key thing to remember is that these stamps are free to anyone, but anyone that is not local to me will have to reimburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).
+The key thing to remember is that these stamps are free to everyone, but anyone that can not pick them up in person in the Dallas, Texas area will have to reimburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).

 --> The information below may seem lengthy, but everything you need to know is there, so there's no need to e-mail me with questions!